jdeolive/geotools-old/spike/web/sphinx/source/quickstart.rst

 Netbeans users
 ~~~~~~~~~~~~~~

-Make sure you save the edits to your pom.xml file, then rebuild your project to nudge Maven to download the required jars, store them on your local disk, and add them to your project.
+Make sure you save the edits to your pom.xml file, then in the Projects window, right-click on the Libraries element of the Project and select 'Download missing dependencies' from the pop-up menu.

 Where did all these other JARs come from?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~